hph/drake/README.md

     JH=8Ib|*;5L_J<r>(_f1
     H-#,vGm_Ki %4[ha^{Sg

-If you don't want or can't (some websites have stupid password policies) use all the 95 printable characters used by default, you can use the `-x` option.
+If you don't want or can't use all the 95 printable characters used by default (some websites have stupid password policies), you can use the `-x` option.
 You need to specify the initial(s) (in lowercase) of the character set(s) you want to include, l for lowercase, u for uppercase, d for digits and p for punctuation and symbols.
 For an alphanumeric password you would do the